galaktor/raph.es/content/cv.md

 {{% anc sports %}}
 ## Sports
-### Taekwondo green belt (ITF)
+### Taekwon-Do green belt (ITF)
 I've won several prizes at national and international competitions.

+### Running
+Currently training for a half-marathon in April 2015.

 ### Tough Mudder Finisher
-I recently completed the first ever Irish Tough Mudder and plan to take part in more adventure races in the near future.
+Recently completed the first ever Tough Mudder challenge in Ireland.

 <a href="#facts">back to top</a>